Adele: Emotion and simplicity are enough at comeback Hyde Park gig

 But no. Adele just wanted to bond with the crowd over the latest series, the second half of which was released on the day of her gig.
 "I'm going to be knackered tomorrow, gobbling up part two all night," she joked.

 Those going to see her on Saturday will hope she got enough sleep to be on form again for her second night in Hyde Park.
-After that, she has no more concerts planned - until, presumably, Vegas.
+After that, she has no more concerts in the diary - until, presumably, Vegas.

 As she puts the finishing touches to those plans, this show proved that her deeply-felt songs, piercing voice and sincere presence can be enough to leave the biggest crowd with a warm glow.